 You might notice how none of the examples I've given is strictly analogous to how Early Access actually works, but that's because I've decided to release this article early.
-Much like an Early Access game, it is a work in progress.
-The complete article will be ready some time in 2016 and will probably feature an introductory metaphor that makes more sense.
+Much like an Early Access game, it is a work-in-progress.
+The complete article will be ready sometime in 2016 and will probably feature an introductory metaphor that makes more sense.
 Maybe next time I'll compare Early Access to a barn full of digital eggs, and consumers to chickens who'll choose which eggs to sit on and hatch and which eggs we'll stab to death with our beaks.

-DayZ, for example, is a zombie survival game in which you're most likely to die from stubbing your toe on a fence and succumbing to septicaemia, or simply of thirst, or of hunger, or of sadness.
+DayZ, for example, is a zombie survival game in which you're most likely to die from stubbing your toe on a fence and succumbing to sepsis, or simply of thirst, or of hunger, or of sadness.
 It's rare to even see a zombie in this game, never mind die at the necrotic hands of one.
-Instead, running out of tins of beans is a far more terrifying prospect than encountering the shambling undead horde.
+Instead, running out of cans of beans is a far more terrifying prospect than encountering the shambling undead horde.
 And when zombies can be found carrying delicious, life-giving zucchinis on their rotting person, the notion of what's actually scary becomes entirely inverted.
 You'll want that zucchini so badly that you'll wander obliviously into danger, floating along smell lines like a cartoon dog.

 That game is, at least, far more complete than a lot of the other Early Access survival games currently available.
-GRAV is an open-world crafting and survival game that was topping the Steam charts for the best part of a week, which I mention only for its unironic and brazenly honest opening line that describes it as "like most of the other survival adventure games out there today".
+GRAV is an open-world crafting and survival game that was topping the Steam charts for the better part of a week, which I mention only for its unironic and brazenly honest opening line that describes it as "like most of the other survival adventure games out there today."
 It's not a bad game, bless them, but Christ.

 Stranded Deep is an unfinished game in which you, a man who knows precisely how many sticks need to be combined in order to craft a campfire (it's exactly five, no more and no fewer), become marooned on an archipelago of tiny desert islands after your Learjet plonks into the ocean.
 With little else to do, you immediately set about clicking on the few interactive objects you can find, picking up rocks and starfish and smashing them together to see if they turn into a new object that exists slightly further up the game's secret and hidden tech tree.